bezveza/WPF-IO-ControlModule/README.md

 The code behind is modular enough for additional external libraries to control real devices, instruments or any gadgets from your personal projects.

-A quick overview of how we control the input module is shown below.
+A quick overview of how we can control the input module is shown below.

 ![](https://github.com/EdoLabWorks/xedo-imgs/blob/master/IOModuleOverview.png)